top of page

 A tool to support them from lying in the future:

 Reframe a lie as a wish.
 That gives them a middle ground between a lie and the truth.
-This is from Becky Kennedy, Good Inside.
+This is from Dr. Becky Kennedy, Good Inside.

 It could sound like,